anlunjiang/aws_certifications/cloud_practioner/aws_skillbuilder/module_4/02_subnets_and_acl.md

 # Subnets
 To control access to the gateways.
-* Public subnets have access to the internet gateway - private subnets do not
+* Public subnets have access to the internet gateway - so contain resources that need public access - like a website
+* Private subnets do not have IGW access - e.g. databases
 HOWEVER:
 * Subnets **also** can control traffic permissions

 ## ACL Access Control Lists
-When packets of data enter or exit a subnet boundary - it gets checked against an Network ACL.
+When packets of data enter or exit a subnet boundary - it gets checked against an Network ACL - essentially a virtual firewall.
 This check determines if a packet has the permission to leave or enter the subnet
 * This is based on
   * Who it was sent from
   * How it is trying to communicate

+ **By Default - NACLs allow all traffic in and out of the subnet**

 You can white list and black list IPs - just because packets are let in - does NOT mean packets can be let out